gbroques/cozmo-song-match/README.md

 # Song Match

-A game where Cozmo plays notes of a song, and the player has to match the notes by tapping blocks.
+A game where you match the notes of a song by tapping blocks with Cozmo.

 Similar to the **Memory Match** game.